-The extent to which COVID-19 could continue to impact our business, cash flow and results of operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the rate of public acceptance and usage of vaccines and the effectiveness of vaccines in limiting the spread of COVID-19 and its variants, resurgences of COVID-19 and, in particular, new and more contagious and/or vaccine resistant variants, actions taken to contain the spread of COVID-19 and how quickly and to what extent normal economic and operating conditions can resume.
+The extent to which COVID-19 could continue to impact our business, cash flow and results of operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
 The fluidity of this situation precludes any prediction as to the ultimate material adverse impact on the demand for senior housing and skilled nursing and presents material uncertainty and risk with respect to our business, operations, financial condition and liquidity, including recording impairments, lease modifications and credit losses in future periods.